 If you're looking for several options, looks- and size-wise, then Toshiba OCZ RD400 series of drives are some of the best SSDs to consider.
 They come in 4 sizes and three different form factors: M.2, M.2 2280, and add-in card (AIC).
 Not all sizes are in all form factors, so if you're looking for a fast 1TB drive, make sure you have room in your computer case.

 Capacity: 240GB/480GB/960GB | Interface: PCIe Gen 3 x4 M.2 | Warranty: 5-years

-If you’ve been waiting to jump on the M.2 train for an SSD that’s both fast and affordable, we have some good news for you.
-The Adata XPG SX8200 isn’t one of the best SSDs because it’s the fastest drive on the market, but because there isn’t a single drive out there that can match the raw price to performance ratio that the XPG SX8200 offers.
-Sure you can get any of the much faster, much more expensive SSDs on the market, but this is the drive we can recommend to anyone.to anyone.
+If you’ve been waiting to jump on the M.2 train for an SSD that’s both fast and affordable, you’ve come to the right place.
+The Adata XPG SX8200 isn’t one of the best SSDs because it’s the fastest drive on the market, but because there isn’t a single drive out there that can match the raw price to performance ratio that it offers.
+Sure you can get any of the much faster, much more pricey SSDs on the market, but this is the drive we can recommend to anyone.